-Perform an atomic update on the fields of the first document matched by the query.
+Perform an atomic update on the fields matched by the query.

+- upsert Any existing document with that "\id" is overwritten. - multi Update multiple documents. - write\concern Extra keyword arguments are passed down which will be used as options for the resultant getLastError command.
+For example, save(..., write\concern={w: 2, fsync: True}, ...) will wait until at least two servers have recorded the write and will force an fsync on the primary server. - update Django-style update keyword arguments update\one (upsert=False, write\concern=None, \\update)

+Perform an atomic update on first field matched by the query.

 - upsert Any existing document with that "\id" is overwritten. - write\concern Extra keyword arguments are passed down which will be used as options for the resultant getLastError command.
-For example, save(..., write\concern={w: 2, fsync: True}, ...) will wait until at least two servers have recorded the write and will force an fsync on the primary server. - update Django-style update keyword arguments upsert\one (write\concern=None, \\update)

-Overwrite or add the first document matched by the query.

-- write\concern Extra keyword arguments are passed down which will be used as options for the resultant getLastError command.
-For example, save(..., write\concern={w: 2, fsync: True}, ...) will wait until at least two servers have recorded the write and will force an fsync on the primary server. - update Django-style update keyword arguments using(alias)
+For example, save(..., write\concern={w: 2, fsync: True}, ...) will wait until at least two servers have recorded the write and will force an fsync on the primary server. - update Django-style update keyword arguments values\list(\fields)